AverageCoder69692/bprintf/README.md

 Built entirely in C, `bprintf` is designed for low-level systems where `printf()` isn't available.
 It uses manual stack walking (`va_list`) and custom base conversion routines to render output directly to screen.

+NOTE: "This is a custom bare-metal implementation of bprintf, not derived from any existing code"

 ---

 ## ✨ Features